tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 # Crafting an in-memory TDataset descendant in Free Pascal - Lazarus: the ultimate adventure.

-This text describes the adventure of creating a [TDataset](https://www.freepascal.org/docs-html/fcl/db/tdataset.html) descendant in [Free Pascal](https://www.freepascal.org/) and [Lazarus](https://www.lazarus-ide.org/).
+This text describes the adventure of creating the [**TMemTable**](https://github.com/tbebekis/Pascal.Tripous/tree/main/Demos/MemTable), a [TDataset](https://www.freepascal.org/docs-html/fcl/db/tdataset.html) descendant in [Free Pascal](https://www.freepascal.org/) and [Lazarus](https://www.lazarus-ide.org/).

-The [**TMemTable**](https://github.com/tbebekis/Pascal.Tripous/tree/main/Demos/MemTable) class is an in-memory `TDataset` which has most of the features a Pascal developer expects from a TDataset:
+The `TMemTable` is an in-memory `TDataset` which has most of the features a Pascal developer expects from a TDataset:

 - Bookmarks
 - Lookup and Calculated fields